 So you don’t need any hooks or nails into the wood poles.

 I chose not to do this, just in case a piece of twine breaks.
-Because then I’d only have to replace that one broken piece, instead of the twine for the whole trellis.
+Because then I’d only have to replace that one, horizontal broken piece of twine, instead of trying to replace the twine for the whole trellis.
 Which would get a little insane if your beans were already on it.

 This was my high tech method of securing the poles to the fence.